cysouw/diathesis/text/c13_zumInfinitive.md

 ### Grammatical structure {#sec:zuminfinitive-structure}

-The central part of a *Präpositions­In­fi­ni­tiv* is the infinitive verbform.
+The central part of a *Präpositions­in­fi­ni­tiv* is the infinitive verbform.
 An infinitive is basically a noun derived from a verb (see [@sec:infinitive-nominal-predication]).
 As a noun, an infinitive can regularly be preceded by an article, forming a noun phrase, like *das Schreiben* 'the writing' [@next a].
 And as a noun phrase, it can be preceded by a preposition to form a prepositional phrase *durch das Schreiben* 'by writing' [@next b].
 The infinitive can also have additional attributive modifiers, e.g. adjectives like *schnell* 'fast' [@next c], modifying prepositional phrases like *im Dunkeln* 'in the dark' [@next d] or modifying genitive phrases like *eines Tagebuchs* 'of a diary' [@next e].
 Syntactically, the position of the preposition+article+infinitive phrase in the sentence is flexible.
 Specifically, it does not have to occur immediately before the finite verb at the end of a subordinate clause [@next f].
 Finally, under some morphophonological circumstances the preposition and article fuse together, leading to words like *beim*, from *bei*+*dem* [@next g].
 All these possibilities show that the infinitive operates exactly like a regular noun inside a prepositional phrase.

 ::: ex
 a.
 [Das Schreiben]~NP~ fällt ihm schwer.